Hi everyone! Today we’re going to talk about the full scientific name of the baru tree: Dipteryx alata Vogel.

 Alata: it means “winged”.
-It sounds redundant, but it doesn’t have anything to do with the shape of its flower.
-In fact, baru was first observed as an “airborne” species, in the sense that larger bats and birds carry the fruits around to eat them.
+It sounds redundant, but now it refers to its leaf structure.
+Ironically, baru was first observed as an “airborne” species, in the sense that larger bats and birds carry the fruits around to eat them.
 This is a neat evolutionary trick to spread the seeds that many plants pull off.
 They evolved in synergy with certain flying animals, and bear attractive fruits to them, being dispersed over large areas.
 Other trees with this strategy are the almendro tree (another close relative of baru) and all sorts of berries.

 Fruits can also be carried away exclusively by land animals, sometimes with the seeds activated and dispersed through ingestion.
 Other plants evolved aerodynamic pods or seeds that can be carried away by any strong wind.